 Opening time had to wait till after the Queen's broadcast.

 Lunchtime - turkey, bread sauce and Brussels sprouts, a flaming Christmas pudding and the hope you get the slice with a sixpenny piece.
 Now it's time to pull the crackers.
 Stuffed!

-And we are all stuffed full of memories.
-Let’s remember and share them.
+and finally we are all stuffed full of memories.